WbTstr/wbtstr.github.io/README.md

 ## Overview
 <!-- start -->
-WbTstr is the successor of [WbTstr.Net](https://github.com/mirabeau-nl/WbTstr.Net), it's completely rewritten from scratch with extensibility in mind and by using the latest C# / .NET features.
+WbTstr is the successor of [WbTstr.Net](https://github.com/mirabeau-nl/WbTstr.Net).
+It's completely rewritten from scratch with extensibility in mind, using the latest C# / .NET features.
 Users of WbTstr are provided with an intuitive API that can be used to completely automate all facets of automated browser-based functional testing, without having to deal with the nitty-gritty details of Selenium.

-Noteworthy features include:
+Noteworthy functionalities include:

-- only uses native instructions to control browser instances: doesn't rely on JavaScript;
+- only uses native instructions to control browser instances;
-- un-opinoinated towards choice of assertion framework, compatible with NUnit, xUnit and others;
+- un-opinoinated towards choice of assertion framework;
-- access to the source of individual page elements for direct testing on HTML (e.g. with AngleSharp);
+- access to HTML of individual page elements;
-- interact with cookies (read/write) and execute custom JavaScript (return values accessible in C#);
+- read/write access to cookies and execution of custom JavaScript;
-- experimental support for HTTP Basic authentication through the browser's alert/pop-up window;
+- native support for HTTP Basic authentication;
-- configurable WebDriver scope (browser instance per fixture, or per test case).
+- configurable WebDriver scope (instance per fixture, or per test).

 Head over to the [guide](/guide.html) to get started.